- China Tours +

 - Day Tours

 It can be hard deciding what to take back from China for yourself, or for others.
-That's why we've compiled a list of the top ten different China souvenirs to take home for friends and family.
+The best souvenirs are easily carried and full of Chinese characteristics, like 1) tea, 2) silk, 3) jewelry, 4) chopsticks, 5) cloisonné, 6) Chinese knots, 7) calligraphy, 8) wines and spirits, 9) masks, and 10) Mao memorabilia.
+Here we introduce the top 10 China souvenirs to take home for friends and family.

 Because tea plays such a big role in daily life (from tea brewed in people's flasks at their office desks to high-end tea ceremonies with special tea), tea quality varies throughout different shops too.
 If you want normal tea that people drink on a day to day basis, check convenience stores and supermarkets.
 In many supermarkets it will even be possible to buy many different types of tea by the gram.